Course Offerings

 WRITING EFFECTIVE ARGUMENTS

-Through written and spoken practice, students learn to argue effectively using their voice.
+Through written and spoken practice, students learn to argue effectively using their voices.
 Students will learn to write clear and powerful arguments for school and beyond in various genres, including formal essays, letters, and poetry.

 Cost: $330